Schoolcraft Furnace site: History

 Peter White organized a new company, the Munising Iron Company, and purchased the furnace in 1871.
 The furnace was reopened in the fall of that year, and ran for 12 months, making a total of 2500 tons of iron.
 It was shut down in the fall of 1872 to add a hopper and bell, improving efficiency.
 The furnace was back online in May, but only four months later the Panic of 1873 hit, driving down iron prices.
 The furnace was online again for 24 weeks in 1875 before a lack of iron and charcoal shut it down again.
 In 1876, the furnace was leased to Henry Pickands, who ran it until November 1877, when it was leased to Daniel Rankin.
 Rankin intended to fire the furnace in 1878, but was no able to, and the furnace was shut down for good.

 The final closing of the Schoolcraft Furnace devastated Munising, and many people in the town left to seek work elsewhere.
 Munising declined until the Munising Railway was opened in 1895, and a large tannery was established later, providing more jobs for the area.
 In 1901, the furnace machinery was purchased by the Lake Superior Iron and Metal Company of Hancock, Michigan; much of the equipment was melted down as scrap and remade into machinery for the copper mines of the Keweenaw Peninsula.

 The Schoolcraft Furnace was placed on the National Resister of Historic Places in 1977.
 The remains of the site are difficult to distinguish; the old road trace is now a hiking trail, and some of the rubble pile can be identified in the now-wooded area.
 The ruins of what might have been a corduroy road are visible in the creek.
-The area is publicly accessible from the Munising Falls Visitor's Center.
+The area is publicly accessible from the Munising Falls Visitor Center.